canro91/canro91.github.io/_posts/2022-12-22-TestingDuplicatedEmails.md

 That's one of the two original tests.
 The other one is left as an exercise to the reader.

 Voilà!
 That was today's refactoring session.
 To take home, we shouldn't test private methods and always write tests using the public methods of the code under test.
 We can remember this principle with the mnemonic: "Don't let others touch our private parts."
-That's how I learned it.
+That's how I remember it.

 For more refactoring sessions, check these two: [store and update OAuth connections]({% post_url 2022-12-08-TestingOAuthConnections %}) and [generate payment reports]({% post_url 2021-08-02-LetsRefactorATest %}).
 Don't miss my [Unit Testing 101 series]({%  post_url 2021-08-30-UnitTesting %}) where I cover from naming conventions to best practices.